judebantony/release_workflow_example/README.md

 An integrated development environment is a software application that provides comprehensive facilities to computer programmers for software development.
 An IDE normally consists of at least a source code editor, build automation tools and a debugger.
 We are using [Gitpod](https://gitpod.io/), [CodeSpaces](https://github.com/features/codespaces) & [VSCode](https://code.visualstudio.com) as an integrated development environment.
 We are using [CoPilot](https://github.com/features/copilot) for AI based code completion.

 * [CodeSpaces](https://github.com/features/codespaces)
-    * fast cloud developer environments Visual Studio Code backed by high performance VMs that start in seconds.
+    * CodeSpaces is a cloud-based IDE that is backed by high performance VMs that start in seconds..
 * [VSCode](https://code.visualstudio.com)
 * [Gitpod](https://gitpod.io/)
     * Spin up fresh, automated dev environments for each task, in the cloud, in seconds.
 * [CoPilot](https://github.com/features/copilot)
     * GitHub Copilot uses the OpenAI Codex to suggest code and entire functions in real-time, right from your editor.

+CoPilot is a powerful AI-powered code completion engine that can be used to provide code completion suggestions for any language.
+It is a powerful tool that can be used to help you write better code, and it is a great way to learn new languages.
 ![copilot](./doc/copilot.png)
 ## Plugins ##
 plugins provide productivity-boosting capabilities within your favorite Integrated Development Environments (IDEs).